IlhaanHasssan/tech264-cloud-linux/scripting/README.md

 ## Writing our first script:📜
-- Always test your commands manually first.
+- Always test your commands manually first to ensure no user input is required.
 - `nano provision.sh` - to create a new file called provision.sh
   - `#!/bin/bash` - shows location of bash script required to run commands (called "shabang").
 - updates packages